Development Guide

 Setting up Development Environment¶

-.
+The recommended way developers working on Whitebox is to use the dev containers.
 It is a pre-configured Docker container that includes all the necessary dependencies and tools for development.
 Once launched, the container will simply start an environment.

 To access the environment, you will need to enter the shell of the container (think "SSH-ing" into the container).
 From there you can access the environment, install project dependencies, run the required services, etc, same as you would with an SSH session.